 Image source: Brisbane Courier 21 June (1924), 22.

 George Selth Coppin came to Australia in 1842 and over the next 60 years established himself as one Australia’s most influential theatrical entrepreneurs.
 His most significant years were the 1840s through to the 1880s.
 During this period he built six theatres and brought to Australia such stars as Gustav Brooke, Joseph Jefferson, Charles and Ellen Keen, Emerson’s California Minstrels and J.C.
 Williamson and Maggie Moore.
 Largely associated with the Melbourne’s Theatre Royal between 1872 and 1881, he also found time to enter politics four times between 1855 and 1895.

-Image: Courtesy of Pictures Victoria (original held by the Richmond Library)
+Image source: Pictures Victoria (original held by the Richmond Library).

 PERCY R. DIX